ghhenry/gorsafactor/README.md

 # gorsafactor

-Find factors of RSA modulus given a private and public exponent
+Find factors of RSA modulus given a private and public exponent.